sermon: God's Sense of Justice

 These examples of divine justice may even anger or offend our sense of fairness, and at the very least sometimes they are difficult to understand in the face of all the teachings that we receive from this world about how merciful and patient God is.
-But the reason that we have difficulty is we don't understand four vitally important biblical concepts.
-Those four are: 1) Holiness, 2) Justice, 3) Sin, 4) Grace.
+But the reason that we have difficulty is we do not understand four vitally important biblical concepts.
+Those four are: 1) holiness, 2) justice, 3) sin, and 4) grace.

-We don't fully understand what holiness is.
-We don't appreciate it.
-We don't fully understand what justice is.
-We don't fully understand sin's sinfulness, nor do we fully understand or appreciate grace.
+We do not fully understand what holiness is.
+We do not appreciate it.
+We do not fully understand what justice is.
+We do not fully understand sin's sinfulness, nor do we fully understand or appreciate grace.
 I cannot exclude myself from this evaluation.
 Every single one of us has been warped by this world's injustice.

 Before we can understand divine mercy we have to understand more about divine justice, because divine justice is linked to divine righteousness, and that is that God's justice is always according to righteousness.
 There is no such thing as evil justice in God.
 The justice of God is always an expression of His holy character.

 We call people "crooked."
-They're crooks.
-They're crooked.
-That's all it is.
+They are crooks.
+They are crooked.
+That is all it is.
 God is absolutely straight.
-It's our judgment that is crooked.
+It is our judgment that is crooked.
 God is straight.
 Our judgment is perverted.
-We don't look at things through His standard.
+We do not look at things through His standard.
 We have a powerful tendency to look at things through our own standard, and this is why people think that God is unfair in His judgments.
-We don't know enough, but God's own righteousness screams out, as it were, through His word or from heaven: "You stand condemned," He tells these people, "because you have plenty of knowledge of Me, and My judgment will always be exceedingly fair to what you have been given.
+We do not know enough, but God's own righteousness screams out, as it were, through His Word or from heaven: "You stand condemned," He tells these people, "because you have plenty of knowledge of Me, and My judgment will always be exceedingly fair to what you have been given.
 You're not even living up to what you do know."

-Genesis 18:23-25 And Abraham drew near, and said, Will you also destroy the righteous with the wicked?
-Perhaps there be fifty righteous within the city: will you also destroy and not spare the place for the fifty righteous that are therein?
-That be far from you to do after this manner, to slay the righteous with the wicked: and that the righteous should be as the wicked, that be far from you: Shall not the Judge of all the earth do right?
+Genesis 18:23-25 And Abraham came near, and said, "Would you also destroy the righteous with the wicked?
+Suppose there are fifty righteous within the city; would You also destroy the place and not spare for the fifty righteous that were in it?
+Far be it from You to do such a thing as this, to slay the righteous with the wicked, so that the righteous should be as the wicked; far be it from You!
+Shall not the Judge of all the earth do right?"

 Never did a man ask a more rhetorical question.
 Perhaps it is possible that Abraham, like us, had only an imperfect knowledge at that time of how far such an act was from God's judgment.
 There was never even the remote possibility that God would kill the innocent along with the guilty, because everybody is guilty.
 For God to do that, He would have to cease from being God.
 He would have to cease from being holy.
 God is supreme Judge of all the earth.
 If He is unjust, there is no hope that justice will ever prevail in the history of mankind.